telerik/maui-docs/controls/pdfviewer/search/overview.md

 # .NET MAUI PDF Viewer Overview

-With R3 2023 PdfViewer for .NET MAUI comes with text search functionality which allows users to find and highlight text inside the PDF document.
+The Telerik UI for .NET MAUI PdfViewer has a support for text search functionality which allows users to find and highlight text inside the PDF document.

 You can take advantage of the built-in search toolbar items or search programmatically through the provided methods.
 With the built-in search UI users can enter text and browse through the search results.
 In addition, a small toast message on mobile showing the count of the search results or a localizable message in case no results are found.